Subway Tile: 5 Smart Ways to Add Personality to White Tile

 Off-white warm gray painted kitchen cabinets, Sherwin Williams Eider White with light gray quartz, stainless steel and subway tile

-Notice that ALL THREE of the above projects have non-white grout.
-This is a great way to show off the running bond/traditional subway tile layout.
-If the grout is white, the pattern will blend in.
+Notice that all three of the above projects have non-white grout.
+This is a great way to show off the traditional subway tile layout, whereas, if the grout is white, the pattern will blend in.

 This next kitchen’s subway tile backsplash was made more interesting by the tile inset behind the stove…